isomerpages/iras-taxacademy/_tomorrow-tax-professional/2-book-prizes.md

 Top Student in Taxation Module<br>

-**Stay tuned for more updates on our book prizes recipients from NTU, NUS, Nanyang Polytechnic, Singapore Polytechnic and Temasek Polytechnic**
+**Stay tuned for more updates on our book prizes recipients from NTU, NUS, Singapore Polytechnic and Temasek Polytechnic**